 A bumblebee stung usually creates swelling of the area, annoying itchiness and redness which lasts for a few hours.
 This can appear straight after the accident or later on as a result of it.

 If an allergic reaction doesn’t occur medical treatment isn’t necessary.
 However, there are some measures that can be taken to prevent the uncomfortable effects of the sting.
-Depending on the area of the wound, there are different measures and timeframes they should be taken.
+Depending on the area of the wound, there are different measures and timeframes that should be taken.
 If stung near the eyes, you should react immediately as the area is extremely sensitive and the irritation can lead to an extremely unpleasant experience and even worse aftereffects.

 If the sting is on a non-sensitive area and you have no access to medication, there are some home remedies used in the old times that could help the healing of the wound.
 However, before we give them away, make sure you make the best choice for the situation you are in and do not take any risks with your own health.